-- Analyzing a differential communication signal using Math functions - Viewing impedance changes in a network using XY mode and persistence - Data logging - Limit testing
+- Analyzing a differential communication signal using Math functions - Viewing impedance changes in a network using XY mode and persistence - Data logging (not available on TDS1000C-EDU models) - Limit testing (not available on TDS1000C-EDU models)

 Taking Simple Measurements

 You need to see a signal in a circuit, but you do not know the amplitude or frequency of the signal.
 You want to quickly display the signal and measure the frequency, period, and peak-to-peak amplitude.